relativitydev/relativity-trace-documentation/docs/administrator_guide/fields.md

 ---
 layout: default
-title: Extracted Fields
+title: Fields
-parent: Enrichment
-grand_parent: Administrator Guide
+parent: Administrator Guide
-nav_order: 5
+nav_order: 11
 ---

-# Extracted Fields
+# Fields
 {: .no_toc }

-Description here...
+Many Fields are created or manipulated as a part of Relativity Trace.
 {: .fs-6 .fw-300 }

 1. TOC